 This feature allows certain properties to appear completely different in crystals had the same chemical composition but different structure.
 So, orthorhombic sulfur forms a crystal like bipyramids while monoclinic shows the form of rods or prisms, the diamond can firm and does not conduct electricity while the graphite easily crumbles and uses as conductor, the white phosphorus can be oxidized by the air at room temperature while the red is chemically stable.

 Isomorphism (perfect isomorphism) - the ability of certain substances with similar crystal lattices to form mixed crystals in any concentration range.

 This property allows you to grow crystal-in-crystal of alum as the crystals of one alum in a saturated solution of another alum will not dissolve and will behave as if it is a solution of their own substance.

 Which property is associated not only with the same arrangement of the particles in the lattice, but with close radii of ions of these compounds, making them almost identical lattice.

 Sometimes you can found term imperfect isomorphism.
 It means that the crystal lattice is similar, but the ionic radii differ considerably.
 In this case, the overall yield crystals substance only in a certain narrow temperature range.

-Isodimorphism (forced isomorphism) - the ability of some substances to form mixed crystals with the various lattices, depending on their ratio.
+Isodimorphism (forced isomorphism) - a kind of imperfect isomorphism - the ability of some substances to form mixed crystals with the various lattices, depending on their ratio.
 Inherent to substances that have an isomorphism at some temperature ranges and making the transition to another lattice type at another ranges, but can keep it if they are in the form of mixture.